 - Professional capacity development through trainings offered by the DRC and United Nations agencies.

 - An entry point for networking with other members and United Nations partners.

 - Possibility for deployment to or employment in the DRC programs in one of the more than 40 countries where the DRC operates.

-Applications are only accepted during pre-set recruitment periods up to twice a year and only applications submitted through the DRC online application system are considered.
-Please see our Recruitment page for more information about the requirements and recruitment procedures here.
+Applications are only accepted during pre-set recruitment periods and only applications submitted through the DRC online application system are considered.
+Please see our Recruitment page for more information about the requirements and recruitment procedure.

 Membership Obligations and Conditions

 Accepting membership of the DRC Member Roster implies accepting the following obligations:

 - The member has an obligation to always inform the DRC Stand-by Roster of changes in contact details and availability.
 Hence, any longer periods of unavailability must be shared with the DRC Stand-by Roster.